Strategically Leveraging GIS and Geospatial Data for Growth

 Geospatial information is very dynamic and in ever-growing datasets.
 Our ability to ingest, process, analyze, store and publish data that is constantly changing is challenge we are all facing.

 Midstream companies aren’t typically setup with the right IT infrastructure of capture and store the large amounts of data obtained from today’s sensors.
-Whether it be aerial imagery, LiDAR or other form of data, we will continue to rely on vertical solutions offered as SaaS and other Cloud services such that we are not subject to building our own.
+Whether it is aerial imagery, LiDAR or other form of data, we will continue to rely on vertical solutions offered as SaaS and other Cloud services such that we are not subject to building our own.
 That said, we will be required to have the right systems and tools that consume those published geoCloud services.

 This is where vertical market standardization comes into play.
 Much like the Pipeline Open Data Standard (PODS) has been the standard database schema for pipeline information for over a decade, standards for other aspects of asset information related to our business will need to emerge.